The smallest country in the world with less than a thousand

 The view from the top of St Peter's Basilica over the square

-Looking back along the road from the Tiber river to St Peter's
+Looking back along the road from the River Tiber to St Peter's

 The spire on top of the dome reaches nearly 138 metres, and it is a double walled structure which makes